The following Wills & Probate practice note provides comprehensive and up to date legal information covering:

 revoking or altering any previous Will or other testamentary disposition

 appointing guardians for the testator's minor children

 conferring additional powers on trustees

 A Will is testamentary, ie. it does not take effect until the death of the testator.
-Whilst no particular form or wording is necessary, Wills are usually drawn in a well-settled form.
-The Court of Appeal decision in Re Berger established that:
+While no

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.